I’m becoming an ‘official’ advocate partner with Sarah’s Covenant Homes!

 To read about each SCH foster home in general:

-- Anchor Home (two homes with babies, toddlers, and some children with complex medical histories – Anchor Gold and Anchor Navy)
+- Anchor Home (2 foster homes with babies, toddlers, and some children with complex medical histories – Anchor Gold and Anchor Navy)

-- Courage Home (two homes – 1 with girls and boys of mixed ages, Courage Purple, which also hosts and runs Anjali School for the Blind (ASB); and 1 with all boys, Courage Teal)
+- Courage Home (2 foster homes – 1 with girls and boys of mixed ages, Courage Purple, which also hosts and runs Anjali School for the Blind (ASB); and 1 with all boys, Courage Teal)

-- Faith Home (two homes with younger girls, Faith Purple and Faith Green, and 2 homes with older girls/young women, Faith Yellow and Faith Orange)
+- Faith Home (4 foster homes – 2 homes for younger girls, Faith Purple and Faith Green, and 2 homes for older girls/young women, Faith Yellow and Faith Orange)

-- Joy Home (2 homes with school-aged girls who mostly go to mainstream private schools, Joy Pink and Joy Yellow)
+- Joy Home (2 foster homes for school-aged girls who mostly go to mainstream private schools, Joy Pink and Joy Yellow)

-- Jubilee Home (2 homes for young women who attend New Horizons School, Jubilee Blue and Jubilee Lavender)
+- Jubilee Home (2 foster homes for young women who attend New Horizons School, Jubilee Blue and Jubilee Lavender)

-- Truth Home (the newest home for boys & young men with various needs)
+- Truth Home (1 foster home for boys & young men with various needs)

-- Victory Home (home for young men who attend an on-site school)
+- Victory Home (1 foster home for young men who attend an on-site school)